Generic Name: measles, mumps, and rubella vaccine (MEE-zills, mumps, and rue-BELL-a)

 - if you or a family member has ever had seizures

 - if you have a history of brain injury

 Some MEDICINES MAY INTERACT with M-M-R II.
 However, no specific interactions with M-M-R II are known at this time.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if M-M-R II may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use M-M-R II:

 Use M-M-R II as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - M-M-R II is administered as an injection at your doctor's office, hospital, or clinic.
 Ask your doctor any questions that you may have about M-M-R II.